uasoft-indonesia/badaso-post-module/src/resources/js/utils/readme.md

 ### Utilities

-Register your utilities here (you can only use the utils in badaso blog module scope).
+Register your utilities here (you can only use the utils in badaso post module scope).